 This course is designed to cover the state-of-the-art micro/nanotechnologies for the fabrication of ULSI including BJT, CMOS, and BiCMOS.
 Technologies include lithography, diffusion, ion implantation, oxidation, plasma deposition and etching, etc. Topics also include the use of chemistry, thermal dynamics, mechanics, and physics.

 Students will learn to use an Arduino microcontroller to interface sensing and actuation hardware with the computer.
 Students will learn and practice engineering design principles through a set of projects.
 In part a, students will design and implement biosensing systems; examples include a pulse monitor, a pulse oximeter, and a real-time polymerase-chain-reaction incubator.
 Part b is a student-initiated design project requiring instructor's permission for enrollment.
 Enrollment is limited based on laboratory capacity.

 Generation, manipulations, propagation, and applications of coherent radiation.
 The basic theory of the interaction of electromagnetic radiation with resonant atomic transitions.
 Laser oscillation, important laser media, Gaussian beam modes, the electro-optic effect, nonlinear-optics theory, second harmonic generation, parametric oscillation, stimulated Brillouin and Raman scattering.
 Other topics include light modulation, diffraction of light by sound, integrated optics, phase conjugate optics, and quantum noise theory.
-APh/EE 190 ab offered second and third terms.
-APh/EE 190 c not offered 2022-23.
+Not offered 2023-24.

 The online version of the Caltech Catalog is provided as a convenience; however, the printed version is the only authoritative source of information about course offerings, option requirements, graduation requirements, and other important topics.